tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 I caught him off guard when he was gearing up for an attack.
 His hands came to wrap around my throat, but I was already knocking him to the floor.

-He laughed, rivulets of red already beading down his chin.
+He chuckled, rivulets of red already beading down his chin.

 Luke was already hurt.

 I glimpsed the red stain on his shirt, pressing weight onto it.

 He screamed, but it was more of a laugh.
-Luke spluttered deep red, laughing. “*You* dumpster dive?!” he snorted.
+Luke spluttered deep red, giggling. “*You* dumpster dive?!” he snorted.
 “Wendy Atlas?”
 Inclining his head, his venomous eyes drank me in, as if for the first time.
 “The same Wendy who forced a girl to kill herself last year for wearing thrifted clothes?”

 Luke barked out a laugh, shivers creeping down my spine.
 I lost my grip on my knife.
 “You're fucking poor?”

 I found myself responding in an attempt to defend myself.
 “That wasn't me.”

-Luke raised a brow, giggling manically through blood.
+Luke raised a brow, laughing manically through blood splatters.
 “Oh, now you're denying it?
 That's rich!
 You wanted to fake it, huh?
 Well, here's the thing, babe.
 You don't *belong* with us,” he spat blood in my face.
 “Get your disgusting welfare hands off of me.”

 His words shouldn't have felt like knives stabbing into my spine, enough to send me lurching back.
 I still had the advantage, but he was the one laughing.